-As this recipe contains colored eggs I would like to suggest you use natural ways to dye the eggs.
-You can use the outer shells of a red onion, red cabbage, turmeric powder, red wine, beetroot and lots of other natural ingredients.
+As this recipe contains colored eggs, I would like to suggest you use natural ways to dye the eggs.
+You can use the outer shells of red onions, red cabbage, turmeric powder, red wine, beetroot, and lots of other natural ingredients.
 Feel free to ask if you have any questions about tips and tricks for that.

 - 2 eggs

 - Activate the yeast with the warm milk and half of the sugar